Alcohol and Drug Rehabilitation Programs in Okemah, OK

 405-379-6668

 Carl Albert has long been dedicated to helping its clients recovery after a period of drug and alcohol addiction.
-It has been doing this within Okemah, Oklahoma and in the surrounding areas for many years now.
+It has been doing this within Okemah, OK. and in the surrounding areas for many years now.
 Carl Albert offers services like individual psychotherapy, 12-step facilitation approach, substance abuse counseling approach, vocational rehabilitation services, dialectical behavior therapy, anger management - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Carl Albert believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers various programs, like co-occurring mental and substance abuse disorders, social skills development, housing services, domestic violence, aftercare/continuing care, persons with post-traumatic stress disorder - among other services listed in the following sections.

 Carl Albert offers long term drug rehab centers, inpatient detoxification centers, outpatient substance abuse counseling, short term addiction treatment programs, inpatient addiction treatment facilities and others.
 Carl Albert has relapse prevention programs that are useful in helping clients after they complete treatment.
 This alcohol and drug treatment program also uses treatment methods that can help you achieve lasting sobriety.